Hajimari no Uta

 Hajimari no Uta (ハジマリノウタ, First Song) is the fourth studio album by Ikimonogakari, released in Japan on December 23, 2009.
 A limited edition version included a bonus DVD with footage from their concert "Ikimono Gakari no Minasan, Konni Tour!!
 2009 - My song Your song -" performance on May 25, 2009 at Shibuya C.C.
 Lemon Hall, plus special booklet, and ikimono card 017.

+The song "Hotaru no Hikari", was known for the fifth opening sequence in Naruto: Shippuden.